 The Texana Church was built in 1859 in the original town of Texana.
-According to historical information, the church was visited by Stephen F. Austin, as well as other well known Texans.
 Over the years it has held town meetings as well as church services of all types.

 John Adams Brackenridge helped organize the Texana Presbyterian Church, which was so small that the Brackenridge family accounted for more than half of the congregation.
 It had been moved to Edna in 1884, and in 2001 it was relocated to the Park and restored.
 A church in the wildwood perfectly describes the new location, which is just a short distance north of its original site in the old town of Texana.